Allergies vs Cold: How to Tell the Difference (Fast)

 There’s no cure (yet!) for the common cold, but there is a smart way to feel better while your body clears the virus.
 Think of recovery as three pillars: comfort, congestion control, and common-sense caution.

-For comfort, rest and fluids are non-negotiable.
-If you’re achy or feverish, a pain/fever reliever such as acetaminophen or ibuprofen can take the edge off—just avoid doubling up on combination “multi-symptom” products that may also contain acetaminophen.
+Comfort: Rest and fluids matter.
+If you’re achy or feverish, a pain/fever reliever such as acetaminophen or ibuprofen can take the edge off, just avoid doubling up on combination “multi-symptom” products that may also contain acetaminophen.
 Throat lozenges or warm tea can soothe a raw, scratchy throat and make coughing fits less miserable.

 A neti pot or saline rinse also helps by physically washing out mucus and irritants; always use distilled or sterile water, or water boiled for 1 minute and cooled, and rinse once or twice daily while you’re congested.
 A cool-mist humidifier can add a little extra ease at night.